-With respect to a League's general advocacy activities, where there is no reference to specific legislation or ballot measure and thus no "lobbying," there is no limitation at all under501(c)3.
+With respect to a League's general advocacy activities, where there is no reference to specific legislation or ballot measure and thus no "lobbying," there is no limitation at all under §501(c)(3).
 "Lobbying" for tax purposes is closer to the League concept of "action" rather than "advocacy."
-Activites are classified as lobbying if they are related to acts, bills, resolutions, or similar items (a) at the federal, state, or local legislative level, or (b) in ballot measures, e.g., a referendum, initiative, constitutional amendment, etc. They must involve communication with a member or employee of a legislative body, or with any other government official or employee who may participate in the formulation of the legislation.
+Activities are classified as lobbying if they are related to acts, bills, resolutions, or similar items (a) at the federal, state or local legislative level, or (b) in ballot measures, e.g., a referendum, initiative, constitutional amendment, etc. They must involve communication with a member or employee of a legislative body, or with any other government official or employee who may participate in the formulation of the legislation.
 It also includes "grass roots" lobbying, or communication with members of the organization or members of the public to urge them to contact their legislator, etc., or to vote for or against a ballot proposition, etc. With respect to ballot measures, communications to voters would qualify as lobbying.

-A 501(c)3 organization really should elect under 501(h) to measure its lobbying by dollars spent rather than time spent, or else all its members will have to keep detailed time records for all their League work, not just the time spent on lobbying activities.
+A §501(c)(3) League organization really should elect under §501(h) to measure its lobbying by dollars spent rather than time spent, or else all its members will have to keep detailed time records for all their League work, not just the time for lobbying activities.
 In the state or local League context, "action" or lobbying normally involves members' time rather than much staff time, and little or no out of pocket expenditures.
-If a 501(c)3 organization has expenditures of \$500,000 or less, it is limited to spending no more than 20% of its expenditures on advocacy/lobbying.
-This assumes that the organization has elected to use the IRS 501(h) expenditure test.
-So with the 501(h) election in place, Leagues will almost never realize any restrictions on their activities in the broad field of advocacy/lobbying.
+So with the §501(h) election in place, Leagues will almost never realize any restrictions on their activities in the broad field of advocacy/lobbying.

-F. Are there possible disadvantages/costs to a League converting to tax exempt under 501(c)3?
-There is an intangible "cost" of achieving this change due to the time necessary (a) to make the required analysis and planning, and then (b) to actually implement the conversion, but this time should be easily managed with the resources avaiable from LWVUS.
-It is possible that annually a League will have a few additional tax forms to be filed, but overall the incremental work is very minimal.
+Are there possible disadvantages or costs to a League converting to being tax exempt under $\S 501(c)(3)$ ?

+There is an intangible "cost" of achieving this change due to (a) the time necessary to make the required analysis and planning, and then (b) to actually implement the conversion, but all of this time should be easily manageable with the resources available from LWVUS.
 If a League has to apply to the IRS as part of the conversion process, there is a \$600 application fee.